sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-started-sharepoint-agents.md

 ### Monitor consumption in Azure Cost Management

-To monitor your organization’s consumption of agents with the pay-as-you-go, you can create a budget in Aure Cost Management with [Bicep](/azure/cost-management-billing/costs/quick-create-budget-bicep) and [ARM template](/azure/cost-management-billing/costs/quick-create-budget-template).
+To monitor your organization’s consumption of agents with the pay-as-you-go, you can create a budget in Azure Cost Management with [Bicep](/azure/cost-management-billing/costs/quick-create-budget-bicep) and [ARM template](/azure/cost-management-billing/costs/quick-create-budget-template).
 Budget helps you inform others about their spending to proactively manage costs and monitor how spending progresses over time.
 You can also set up various types of cost alerts to monitor the consumption.
 Furthermore, you can view your organization’s consumption by:

 1. Going to [Azure Cost Management](https://portal.azure.com/#view/Microsoft_Azure_CostManagement/Menu/~/overview/openedBy/AzurePortal)